 6. Who makes Similac?

-Similac products are manufactured by the American health care company Abbott, headquartered in Abbot Park, Illinois.
+Similac products are manufactured by the American health care company Abbott, headquartered in Abbot Park, Illinois and with a principal place of business in Lake County, Illinois.
 Abbott Nutrition also makes Pedialyte, Ensure, and Glucerna.
 Similac was originally made by Ross Laboratories, which merged with Abbott in 1964.

-According to Abbott financial reports, Abbott sold more than a billion dollars worth of Similac in 2019.6
+According to Abbott financial reports, Abbott sold more than a billion dollars worth of Similac in 2019.
+Abbot is incorporated in Delaware.7

-Our injury lawyers offer free consultations and free case evaluations to you and your loved ones.
+Our personal injury lawyers offer free consultations and free case evaluations to you and your loved ones.
 Use our contact form or call us toll-free for a free case review.
-Our phone number is 877-504-7750.
+Our phone number for bringing Similac baby formula lawsuits is 877-504-7750.

 - Lucas A & Cole TJ (1990).
 Breast milk and neonatal necrotising enterocolitis.
 Lancet 336 (1990).
 See also Minekawa R, Takeda et al. (2004) Human breast milk suppresses the transcriptional regulation of IL-1beta-induced NF-kappaB signaling in human intestinal cells.
 Am J Physiol Cell Physiol.
 (November, 2004).
 See also Theresa JO., et al., Is Mother’s Own Milk Lactoferrin Intake Associated with Reduced Neonatal Sepsis, Necrotizing Enterocolitis and Death?
 Neonatology (February 2020).